 3. Aekreetoo, Thailand: My Karen Shirt

-Aekreetoo lives in a remote village on the mountainside of Salween national park, a world away from Western influences.
-Unlike most boys his age, eight-year-old Aekreetoo doesn't have toys to play with at home.
+Aekreetoo lives in a remote Thai village on the mountainside of Salween national park, a world away from Western influences.
+Unlike most boys his age, 8-year-old Aekreetoo doesn't have toys to play with at home.
 He invents elaborate games with his friends and plays with the toys at his Compassion centre once a week.

 He was eager to show us his pink traditional Karen shirt-a birthday gift from his sponsor.
 In Karen culture, wearing traditional dress to church is a sign of respect and dignity.